arrokh/arrokh/README.md

 ### Hi there 👋

+I am a Software Engineer with 4-years of professional experience who loves to experiment with crafting tech-based solutions and share with others my learning process.
+Currently, I am maintaining NEMU, a visual programming environment web-app, to assist people in learning fundamental programming concepts.
+Outside my work, I participate in various events held by the university, government institution, and tech community to present talks and workshops on software development and startups topics.

 <!--
 **arrokh/arrokh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.